alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 Fast forward, later still.

-I've gaind maturity as a developer and know my way around cloud technologies (like GCP and AWS).
+I've gained maturity as a developer and know my way around cloud technologies (like GCP and AWS).
 I'm motivated to consolidate my tools on to one platform so I can build more advanced things.
-To this end, I start to log on to namecheap, which should be easy because I actually remember my username and password.
+To this end, I attempt to log on to Namecheap, which should be easy because I actually remember my username and password.
 I enter those pieces of information.
 Then, I hit the next screen:

 ![I have to wait on a text to a phone number I don't control](/assets/namecheap-mfa-masked.png